 To help me do this, I have a wide range of text-books, explanatory sheets that I have written myself, practice questions, extension resources and visual resources.
-Paper copies of materials will be provided as part of the lesson cost.
+Copies of materials related to the topics we discuss and access to question resources will be provided as part of the lesson cost.

 Lesson Format And Style

 Lessons will usually be an hour long, though you can have shorter or longer sessions if you wish.
 Anything longer than 90 minutes is not advised - there is only so much a person can take in in one sitting, and working 1-to-1 is pretty intensive!
 My style is informal but rigorous.
 I'm absolutely determined that you will understand things properly, and so I dig down into the theory to get to the fundamentals and the details, rather than just teaching you 'short cuts' or 'methods' to get things right.
 This 'black box thinking', as I like to call it, is shaky ground to be on - sometimes the question will not be 'like the ones I've practiced' and then what do you do?

 Of course, once you have understood something, there is nothing wrong with applying a method to ensure questions are answered fully and mistakes are not made, so I have lots of strategies for different parts of the course to help you answer as well as possible.